Visitor Related Policies

-With the health and safety of patients, staff and the community in mind during the latest COVID-19 surge, St. Luke’s University Health Network is implementing a temporary “No Visitation Policy” at its 12 hospitals.
-The policy will be re-evaluated on a monthly basis.
+With the health and safety of patients, staff and the community in mind during the latest COVID-19 surge, St. Luke’s University Health Network will allow for up to 3 visitors at its 12 hospitals with the following restrictions:*

 - One visitor per patient requiring support for intellectual or cognitive disability.